-Rev. Claude Pomerleau, C.S.C., Ph.D., director Lauretta Frederking, Ph.D., assistant director

-The social justice program is open to all students from any major or school at the University.
-The Social Justice Program instills in students a commitment to work for justice and peace and for an approach to life that promotes social integrity, economic prosperity and defense of human rights for all.
+Lauretta Frederking, Ph.D., co-director Rev. Jim Lies, C.S.C., Ph.D., co-director The social justice program is open to all students from any major or school at the University.
+The social justice program instills in students a commitment to work for justice and peace and for an approach to life that promotes social integrity, economic prosperity and defense of human rights for all.

-The service dimension of learning at this university is expressed in a unique and effective way within the Social Justice Program.
+The service dimension of learning at this university is expressed in a unique and effective way within the social justice program.
 It challenges students to place their personal development and career choices into an ethical world view within an interdisciplinary context.